jina-ai/clip-as-service/README.md

 ## Install

 CLIP-as-service consists of two Python packages `clip-server` and `clip-client` that can be installed _independently_.
 Both require Python 3.7+.
-`nebullvm` installation will need on some platforms python

 ### Install server